osmcode/osmcode.github.io/_libosmium_manual/05_using.md

-Before you do anything else we recommend you at least skim the [Libosmium concepts manual](http://docs.osmcode.org/osmium-concepts-manual/) and this manual This will give you an overview of what's where and how Libosmium works.
+Before you do anything else we recommend you at least skim the [Libosmium concepts manual](http://docs.osmcode.org/osmium-concepts-manual/) and this manual.
+This will give you an overview of what's where and how Libosmium works.

 ## Read the API reference